Selective Program Admission Frequently Asked Questions

 Yes, you are allowed to apply to more than one program per year.
-Please note that Radiologic Technology has a higher math requirement than the other three selective admission programs, so it is very important that you work with your academic advisor to determine if you will be eligible to apply.
+Please note that Radiologic Technology requirements differ from the other selective admission programs, so it is very important that you work with your academic advisor to determine if you will be eligible to apply.

 Students are only allowed to apply to each program twice.
-Please talk to your academic advisor and One Stop before submitting a second application.
+Please talk to your academic advisor and Enrollment Services before submitting a second application.
 There are impacts to financial aid and your degree program that you will need to consider.

-For UC students interested in Nursing, Radiologic Technology, Dental Hygiene, or Medical Assisting Services, please contact the UC Blue Ash Advising Center at 513-745-5753 for an advising appointment to be advised by a Pre-Health Professions Advisor.
+For UC students interested in Nursing, Radiologic Technology, or Dental Hygiene, please contact the UC Blue Ash Advising Center at 513-558-9442 for an advising appointment to be advised by a Pre-Health Professions Advisor.
 You may be asked to attend a group advising session.